 This page is a round-up of the state and municipal laws in New Mexico.

-Updated to reflect the 2017 annual inflation adjustment to Bernalillo County's minimum wage.
+Updated to reflect the 2017 annual inflation adjustment to Albuquerque's minimum wage.

 Enhanced to improve the comprehensiveness, organization and topics covered of state employment laws.

 Enhanced to link users to the most comprehensive coverage of each law and to improve the organization and scope.

 Several states have filed a lawsuit asking a federal court to nullify new Fair Labor Standards Act (FLSA) overtime regulations from the US Department of Labor (DOL) before they take effect December 1.

 Updated to reflect the forthcoming requirement for the state to adopt federal OSHA's final rule requiring employers to electronically report injury and illness data.